St. William Parish (Lawncrest): The 2000s – renewal

+In 2002, Mortimer retired and Nelson J. Perez was installed as the 7th Pastor of St William.

-On January 12, 2009, Msgr.
-Perez was assigned as Pastor of St. Agnes Parish, in West Chester, Pa.
+On January 12, 2009, Perez was assigned as Pastor of St. Agnes Parish, in West Chester, Pa.
 In his place, St William Parish welcomed the Reverend Scott Brockson as Pastoral Administrator.
 Fr.
 Brockson, formerly Pastor of St. Hugh's in North Philadelphia, would hold this temporary position until news came in May 2009 of the assignment of Fr.
 Joseph G. Watson as the 8th Pastor of St. William Parish.
 Fr.
 Watson, a graduate of St. William School, was ordained in 1992 and had served as Pastor of St. Charles Borromeo Parish at 20th and Christian Sts., in South Philadelphia prior to his assignment to St. Wililam.
 Fr.
 Watson served St. William Parish until June 20, 2016, when he was reassigned as pastor of Nativity of Our Lord in Warminster PA.

 Fr.
 Scott Brockson remained at St William Parish as an assistant along with Fr.
 Skip Miller until their new parish assignments took effect in June 2010.
 Fr Scott took over as Pastor of St. Augustine in Bridgeport and Fr.
 Skip became a Parochial Vicar for nearby St. Cecilia Parish in Fox Chase.

 Fr.
 Dominic Ishaq served at St. William as a Part-Time Parochial Vicar and Coordinator of the Pakistani Community of the Diocese, from 2004 until 2015.